Generic Name: gatifloxacin (ga-ti-FLOKS-a-sin)

 - Use gatifloxacin tablets with caution in the ELDERLY because they may be more sensitive to its effects, especially blood sugar changes.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, discuss with your doctor the benefits and risks of using gatifloxacin tablets during pregnancy.
-It is unknown if gatifloxacin tablets is excreted in breast milk.
+It is unknown if gatifloxacin tablets are excreted in breast milk.
 If you are or will be breast-feeding while you are using gatifloxacin tablets, check with your doctor or pharmacist to discuss the risks to your baby.

 Possible side effects of gatifloxacin tablets: